 On the other hand, fire opal stones are far rarer than regular opals.
 They are defined by the phenomenon known as ‘play of color’.
 This means that the stone could possess spots, flashes, sparkles or even patterns of different pure colours that surface when you hold the opal at different angles.
 This brilliant play of color makes the fire opal a special gemstone.
 Furthermore, the fire opal’s naturally occurring colours are far brighter and vibrant and reflect the shades the stone gets its name from.

 How Is Fire Opal Formed?

 Staying true to its name, fire opal stones are borne from fire.
 These Mexican opals are said to form in the depths of ancient volcanoes.

-The rare stones were created when water seeped into the silica-enriched lava and filled its seams and hollow areas.
+The fire opal is created when water seeps into the silica-enriched lava and fill its seams and hollow areas.
 Under the magnitude of the heat and pressure of the volcano, the lava trapped the water within itself.
-Eventually, the sun-bright fire opal stones would manifest.
+Eventually, the sun-bright red orange fire opal stones would manifest.

 These stones were held in high regard by the Aztec and Mayan civilisations.
 They referred to fire opal stone as quetzalitzlipyollitli, the rough translation of which is “the stone of the bird of paradise”.

 A huge part of what makes fire opal stones so unique is the fact that they are only mined in parts of Mexico and South America.
 As a result, fire opals are also known as Mexican opals.
 In Mexico, the stones are mined in the states of Hidalgo, Queretaro, Guerrero, Julisio, Michoacan, San Luis Potosi and Chihuahua.